 Find out in our infographic below.
 You can click on the graphic to download a copy:

-Spending of £12.173 million was agreed and, after the use of reserves, balances and central government support was taken into account, DDC’s portion of the Council Tax bill was increased by £5.
+Spending of £14.993 million was agreed and, after the use of reserves, balances and central government support was taken into account, DDC’s portion of the Council Tax bill was increased by about £4.69.

-Northamptonshire County Council’s 2015/16 budget is available here, and you can find out how your Council Tax contribution to policing is spent here
+Information about Northamptonshire County Council's budget can be found here, and you can find out how your Council Tax contribution to policing is spent here

 Who is responsible for paying Council Tax?

 The person who needs to pay the bill is usually the person that lives in the property as their main home.
 You will usually have to pay Council Tax if you’re 18 or over and own or rent a home.

 To decide who needs to pay Council Tax, look down the list below and when you reach the first description that applies to a person in your home, they will be the person who has to pay the bill.

 - The resident statutory or secure tenant

 - The resident licensee

 - The owner (when there is no resident).